johnwcowan/r7rs-work/TerminalsCowan.md

 ## Introduction

 Terminals used to be physical devices but now most of them are emulators, blah blah.
-For the purposes of this application, a terminal might be a physical terminal, an X textual window, a Windows console, or even an HTML multi-line field.
+For the purposes of this SRFI, a terminal might be a physical terminal, an X textual window, a Windows console, or even an HTML multi-line field.

 Physical terminals had 1-4 fixed sizes